Dominic Smith Preview, Player Props: Nationals vs. Blue Jays

 Dominic Smith At The Plate

-- Smith has driven home a run in 26 games this season (21.7%), including more than one RBI in 7.5% of his games.
+- Smith has picked up an RBI in 21.5% of his games this year, with two or more RBI in 7.4% of his games.

-- In 34.2% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (2.5%).
+- He has scored in 41 games this season (33.9%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.